Apply for a Residential Parking Permit Decal Annual Permit Renewal Establishing a New Residential Permit Parking Area

-Residential Permit Parking Areas, which were established in 1979 are primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
+Residential Permit Parking Areas, which were established in 1979, are primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
 Generally, these programs govern the parking restrictions in residential communities located near major employers, colleges, universities, medical institutions, and sports complexes.

-How to Get a First-Time Residential Parking Permit Decal
+Apply for a Residential Parking Permit Decal

 - Valid driver’s license;

-Annual Renewal Process
+Annual Permit Renewal

-a) Permit decals are issued only for the calendar year.
+Permit decals are issued only for the calendar year.
 Annual renewal notices are typically sent out at the end of each calendar year to permanent residents only.
-For lease tenants, permit decals expire at the end term of the lease or end of calendar year, whichever comes first.
+For lease tenants, permit decals expire at the end term of the lease or end of the calendar year, whichever comes first.

 Establishing a New Residential Permit Parking Area